 You can buy your GA ticket or book your table HERE.

 If you’re an international festival goer arriving in Bangkok then check out this Guide to Travelling to and Around Bangkok!
 There you will find several options to get you to your destination within the city before moving on to the festival.

 GETTING TO THE FESTIVAL

 808 Festival is located in a very easily accessible venue so for all your newcomers who may feel a bit overwhelmed by this big city don’t worry!
 Getting there is pretty straightforward from any point in the city, below are several options to meet all your transport requirements!

 This year 808 Festival will be held at BITEC Bangna which is located on the east side of the city, literally walking distance from Bang Na BTS station.
 Sure it may seem a little bit far (and to be completely honest to us living here it also feels like the ends of the world) but it’s a venue that can be reached very rapidly via the BTS (otherwise known as the SkyTrain) from any point in the city making it one of the simplest venues to get to.

-The venue can easily accessed by foot, just follow the tracks of thousands of other festival goers making their way there!
+The venue can easily be accessed by foot, just follow the tracks of thousands of other festival-goers making their way there!

 You can find more information on the BTS and plan your route HERE.